vedantverma56/Diabetic_Retinopathy_Detection/README.md

-﻿# Predict whether diabetic retinopathy is referenceable (NPDR {Moderate or beyond} or DPR with NDE) or not.
+﻿# Predicted whether diabetic retinopathy is referenceable (NPDR {Moderate or beyond} or DPR with NDE) or not.